Our work in Wales

 Coeliac UK has been working to improve the support available to children with coeliac disease in Welsh schools.
 We currently chair the Care in Schools Alliance, a grouping of 20 health professionals and charities, campaigning to secure better support for children with medical needs in schools.
 Thanks to this work, we helped gain greater protection for children with coeliac disease in Welsh schools by securing updated schools guidance and a vital amendment to the Additional Learning Needs (Wales) Act 2018.

 Making your voice heard in the Welsh Parliament

 The Welsh Parliament Cross Party Group on Coeliac Disease and DH is made up of Members of the Senedd (MS), healthcare professionals and Coeliac UK members.
-The group is chaired by Dr Dai Lloyd MS and meets regularly to drive policy solutions to issues facing people with coeliac disease in Wales.
+The group is chaired by Rhun Ap Iorwerth MS/AC and meets regularly to drive policy solutions to issues facing people with coeliac disease in Wales.
 We also regularly host events in the Senedd to raise awareness of the condition with Welsh policy makers .

 Representing the coeliac community in the media

 We regularly raise awareness of coeliac disease in the media through interviews and stories in press, radio, tv and online.
-In the last year alone Coeliac UK staff and members have appeared on BBC online, BBC Radio Cymru, Radio Wales, S4C newydddion and ITV Wales.
+In recent years Coeliac UK staff and members have appeared on BBC online, BBC Radio Cymru, Radio Wales, S4C newydddion and ITV Wales.

 Supporting members through our local groups